cwyark/cwyark.github.com/_posts/2015-02-18-using-restful-api-in-flask.md

 api.add_resource(UserApi, "/api/users/<name>")
 ```

-For example, you can add a new user `Marry` by using `POST` method to http://your.domain.com/api/users/Marry(And also there should be a `age` in the form).
+For example, you can add a new user `Marry` by using `POST` method to http://your.domain.com/api/users/Marry.
 If you want to know the user `Marry`'s age, you can use `GET` method to http://your.domain.com/api/users/Marry.

 #### _Test your restful api_ ####

 Now use the gunicorn to active the application, `cd` to the project root and run ...

 ``` bash
 user$ gunicorn app:app --reload --access-logfile -
 ```

-Then use `curl` command (if you are using Unix like system) to post some fake data.
+Then use `curl` command (if curl is available) to post fake data.

 ``` bash
 user$ curl -i -d "age=14" -X POST http://127.0.0.1:8000/api/users/john